serghiou/conference-reports/academy-health-2018.md

 ### Luncheon plenary part 1:  Lunch and Award presentations

 Richard Frank of Harvard University received the distinguished Investigator award.
 Mitesh Patel of University of Pennsylvania received the Alice S. Hersh New Investigator Award.
-Patel's work on using behavioural interventions to improve health sounded astonishingly interesting.
+Patel's work on using behavioural interventions to improve health sounded phenomenal.

 ### Luncheon plenary part 2: Innovation and the future